camposfa/plhdbR/vignettes/ErrorChecking.md

   first_born_errors <- find_first_born_errors(lh)
 ```

-First, there should be known Mom.Id (not blank or NA) for any animal that has "N" or "Y" in the First.Born column because if the animal's first-born status is known ("N", or "Y"), then the researchers must know the mother.
+First, there should be a known Mom.Id (not blank or NA) for any animal that has "N" or "Y" in the First.Born column because if the animal's first-born status is known ("N", or "Y"), then the researchers must know the mother.
 Cases that violate this rule are returned in the named list element `$unknown_mother_first_born`.

 ``` r
   first_born_errors$unknown_mother_first_born